Equus (genus): Ecology and daily activities

 Extant wild equines have scattered ranges across Africa and Asia.
 The plains zebra lives in lush grasslands and savannas of Eastern and Southern Africa, while the mountain zebra inhabits mountainous areas of southwest Africa.
 The other equine species tend to occupy more arid environments with more scattered vegetation.
 Grévy's zebra is found in thorny scrubland of East Africa, while the African wild ass inhabits rocky deserts of North Africa.
 The two Asian wild ass species live in the dry deserts of the Near East and Central Asia and Przwelski's wild horse's habitat is the deserts of Mongolia.
 Only the range of the plains and Grévy's zebras overlap.
 In addition to wild populations, domesticated horses and donkeys are widespread due to humans.
 In certain parts of the world, populations of feral horses and feral donkeys exist, which are descended from domesticated animals that were released or escaped into the wild.

 Equines are monogastric hindgut fermenters.
-They prefer to eat grasses and sedges, but may also consume bark, leaves, buds, fruits, and roots if their favored foods are scarce, particularly asses.
-Compared to ruminants, equines have a simpler and less efficient digestive system.
+They prefer to eat grasses and sedges, but they, particularly asses, may also consume bark, leaves, buds, fruits, and roots if their favored foods are scarce.
+Compared to ruminants, they have a simpler and less efficient digestive system.
 Nevertheless, they can subsist on lower-quality vegetation.
 After food is passed through the stomach, it enters the sac-like cecum, where cellulose is broken down by micro-organisms.
 Fermentation is quicker in equines than in ruminants—30–45 hours for a horse compared to 70–100 hours for cattle.
 Equines may spend 60–80% of their time feeding, depending on the availability and quality of vegetation.
 In the African savannas, the plains zebra is a pioneer grazer, mowing down the upper, less nutritious grass canopy and preparing the way for more specialized grazers such as blue wildebeests and Thomson's gazelles, which depend on shorter and more nutritious grasses below.

 Wild equines may spend seven hours a day sleeping.
 During the day, they sleep standing up, while at night they lie down.
-They regularly rub against trees, rocks, and other objects and roll in around in dust for protection against flies and irritation.
+They regularly rub against trees, rocks, and other objects and roll around in dust for protection against flies and irritation.
 Except the mountain zebra, wild equines can roll over completely.